Archive for the tag 'backup'

 After that I bought another account from a reliable (?) hosting company and again took the pain to import the whole blog from blogger, like how I did it a month ago.
 But this time the new import option available in WordPress 2.0 was of real help (more on that for another day)

 I was struck up with another problem after I imported.
 I only had posts which I wrote before I shifted to WordPress.
-Thanks to Google Cache and Bloglines I was able to retrieve the posts which I wrote after I moved to WordPress and then I retrieved the comments from the email that were send by WordPress.
+Thanks to Google cache and Bloglines I was able to retrieve the posts which I wrote after I moved to WordPress and then I retrieved the comments from the email that were send by WordPress.
 So I was able to bring back my blog to the original state before it went down.

 Thanks every one for the bearing with me during the downtime and for the support shown and wish you all a happy 2006.